|Geology at Cone Crater||Geology Stations F and G|

 134:00:01 Shepard: Yeah, I know.

-[Since leaving the site of the grab sample, they have been on the move for about 3 minutes 30 seconds and, at 67 meters/minute, they would have traveled about 230 meters and would be in the vicinity of the boulder labeled '914' on the USGS map.]134:00:03 Mitchell: I think we've already passed Flank.
+[Since leaving the site of the grab sample, they have been on the move for about 3 minutes 30 seconds and have traveled about 290 m at about 83 meters/minute.
+See the D-to-E traverse map.
+They are about 35 meters north of the crater labeled '915' on the USGS map segment at the lower right on the D-E map.]134:00:03 Mitchell: I think we've already passed Flank.

 134:00:12 Haise: Okay.
 It maybe looks down here, Ed, that may be what you're looking at there, if you've got another Flank-size crater, is the one by (Station) E.

-[Fred is refering to the crater at CS.5/78.5 ( 0.6 Mb ) on the pre-flight geology map.
+[Fred is refering to the crater at CS.3/78.4 ( 0.6 Mb ) on the pre-flight geology map.
 This is the crater they confused with Flank during the outbound trek.
 The nearest rim of this crater is about 60 meters west of the planned Station E location.
 Initially, Ed seems to think that Fred is talking about the much smaller crater that is immediately WNW of the planned Station E location.
 This small crater is labeled '915' on the post-flight USGS map.
-Ed soon realizes that he and Fred are both talking about the crater at CS.5/78.5.
-See, also, a detail ( 0.6 Mb ) from the November 2009, 0.5 m/pixel LROC image.]134:00:24 Mitchell: No, this is a big crater.
+Ed soon realizes that he and Fred are both talking about the crater at CS.3/78.4.
+See, also, the D-to-E traverse map.]134:00:24 Mitchell: No, this is a big crater.
 It's 40, 50 meters across.
 It has a fairly sharp crater in the south edge of it, which is...

 134:00:42 Haise: Okay, that looks like it may be the one by E.